Human Rights in Business Operation

 Safety City

-To create a society that jointly protects and supports a safe survival, the Company has announced its policy and code of conduct for suppliers, which strictly prohibit the use of child labor and have developed processes to mitigate the environmental impact on the communities where children reside.
-These processes include the development of smart environments to reduce greenhouse gas emissions, efficient waste management, and a commitment to zero waste to landfill.
+To create a society that jointly protects and supports a safe survival, the Company has announced its policy and code of conduct for suppliers, which strictly prohibits the use of child labor.
+All suppliers and contractors are required to formally acknowledge and comply with these requirements prior to commencing business operations with the Company.
+In addition, the Company promotes business practices that seek to minimize environmental impacts on communities where children live, such as the development of smart environments to reduce greenhouse gas emissions, efficient waste management, and a commitment to zero waste to landfill.

 Opportunities City